 If this fails with a processing error

-If we have evaluated a dfdl:discriminator to true earlier on this branch then the parser is 'bound' to this choice and parsing of the entire choice construct fails with a processing error.
+If a dfdl:discriminator evaluated to true earlier on this branch then the parser is 'bound' to this choice and parsing of the entire choice construct fails with a processing error.

-If we have not evaluated a dfdl:discriminator to true then we repeat from step 1 for the next branch of the choice.
+If a dfdl:discriminator has not evaluated to true then we repeat from step 1 for the next branch of the choice.

-It is a processing error if we exhaust the branches of the choice
+It is a processing error if the branches of the choice are exhausted.

-If we succeed to parse a branch without error, then that branch’s value becomes the logical value for the parse of the choice construct.
+If a branch is successfully parsed without error, then that branch’s infoset becomes the infoset for the parse of the choice construct.

 It is not possible for variable settings to be communicated from the speculative attempt to parse a branch to any other parsing situation.
 The speculative effort is completely isolated.
 Whether it succeeds or fails, neither the parse position in the source data, nor anything in the variable memory, nor the infoset is affected.